Room for Dying FAQ

 The Obituary is a guided reflective writing experience that invites you to explore the story of your life through the lens of impermanence.

-Over the course of approximately two hours, you’re guided through a series of reflective questions that explore your values, relationships, choices, and the ways you’ve shown up in the world.
-One section of the experience includes writing a version of your own obituary—not as a final statement, but as a reflective exercise.
+Over the course of approximately two hours, you’re guided through a series of reflective questions exploring your values, relationships, choices, and the ways you’ve moved through the world.
+One section of the experience includes writing a version of your own obituary—not as a final statement, but as a way of reflecting on what feels essential.

-The Obituary will be offered as a pre-recorded, self-guided experience through INTERVAL PAPER (details forthcoming).
+The Obituary will be offered as a pre-recorded, self-guided experience (details forthcoming).
+If you would like to be notified, please subscribe here:

-How are Death Cafés and The Obituary different?
+How are Death Café and The Obituary different?

-Both engage with mortality, but in different ways.
+All experiences engage with mortality, mindfulness and somatic-informed practices, but in different ways.

-Death Cafés are conversational and communal.
-They focus on shared dialogue, listening, and collective reflection.
+• Death Café is conversational and communal.
+The focus is on shared dialogue, listening, and collective reflection.

-The Obituary is personal and reflective.
+• The Obituary is personal and reflective.
 It centers on guided writing and individual inquiry.
+COMING SOON

-Some people participate in one, others in both.
+Some people participate in one, others engage with all of them.
 Neither requires the other.

 Do I need to be grieving or facing a terminal diagnosis?

-No. While grief or illness can bring people to this work, both Death Cafés and The Obituary are designed for people at any stage of life.
-Many participants come simply because they want to pause, reflect, and reconnect with what matters most in the supportive company of others.
+No. While grief or illness can bring people to this work, all my experiences are designed for people at any stage of life.
+Many participants come simply because they want to pause, reflect, and reconnect with what matters most in the supportive company of another human being.

 Isn’t this kind of morbid or depressing?